jptrainor/jptrainor.github.io/_posts/2023/2023-05-21-ipv6-tunnel-network.md

 [words](https://tunnelbroker.net): "... oriented towards developers
 and experimenters that want a stable tunnel platform."
 And that is what I'm using it for - development.
 I don't use full time.
-I connect to it ass needed when I want specifically want to test or access something that requires IPv6.
+I connect to it as needed when I specifically want to test something that requires IPv6.

 2. My internet service is very fast 1.5 Gbps fiber.
-It don't want routine network traffic transitting the IPv6 tunnel needlessly because it just get in the way and slow down everything for no advantage.
-It should be totally out of the loop for the rest of the users of my home network.
+I don't want, or need, routine network traffic transitting the IPv6 tunnel needlessly.
+It would just get in the way and slow down everything for no advantage.
+It should be totally out of the loop for the rest of the users of my home network, and for most of my regular work.

 3. I have no interest in getting a new (expensive) primary router to take over all the routing on my network.
 Most of the traffic has to be routed normally by the [Bell GigaHub](https://support.bell.ca/internet/products/home-hub-4000-modem).
-The IPv6 doesn't have to be fast to meet my needs, it just has to be easy to use and reliable.
+The IPv6 router doesn't have to be fast to meet my needs, it just has to be easy to use and reliable.

 With that in mind, here, unsurprisingly, is the network topology: